kaustubh240897/Acadamics_portal/README.md

-# placementcell
+# Acadamic Portal
-It is a django based website for training and placement-cell for IIITV.
+It is a django based Acadamic Portal for IIITV.
+Here any student can know about his/her curriculum in any semester and also can download reading material about any subject and get best video links about courses.